 it seems to get cheaper

 out in the desert

-- One might have trouble sleeping upon learning that Noodle is still in Hell.
+- One might have had trouble sleeping upon learning that Noodle was thought to have been in Hell.

 - The news that Noodle had apparently died after "El Mañana" can shock one to no end, especially how she was apparently replaced by a freaking robot!
 And if you've visited the "Plastic Beach website, in a closet filled with weapons, we see what looks like Noodle, only there are tubes coming out of her!
 And on the same site, we can find poor 2D, whose normally dark eyes are completely white, and he's trembling in fear of the giant whale outside his room.
 Just seeing him in that state can make you want to give him a hug...